gomesgroup/iron-mind-public/README.md

 ## Repository Structure

+- `computed_descriptors/` - Descriptors used for Bayesian optimization methods
+- `descriptors/` - Code to reproduce descriptors
 - `figures/` - Python scripts for generating manuscript figures
 - `histograms/` - Histogram plots showing objective distributions for each dataset
 - `schematics/` - Chemical reaction schematics for each dataset